Hassan-Sajjad72/Hassan-Sajjad72.github.io/README.md

-# Hassan Sajjad — Futuristic Portfolio
+# Hassan Sajjad —  Portfolio

 A static portfolio built with plain HTML, CSS and lightweight JavaScript.